5 Tips to Properly Maintain Your Tools

 Power Tools

 Unplug and disconnect power tools, vacuum off any dust that is easily accessible, then use compressed air to get rid of any dirt and debris in the vents.
-Clean rusted tools as soon as possible by using a stiff brush with light pressure so you don’t scratch the metal’s surface.
+Clean rusted tools as soon as possible using a stiff brush with light pressure so you don’t scratch the metal’s surface.

 Spray on a corrosion protector to decrease the rust rate of your tools.
 Clean all the knobs and gauges for everything to be in perfect condition.